xiaodaigh/apac-go-baduk-weiqi-league/index.md

 **Why the scheduled dates?**
 We try to organise the league around school holidays in Melbourne and Sydney to maximise the chance that student players can join.

+### Funds Raised

+AUD$8 has been donated to the Australian Go association from season 1

+AUD$2 for the NZ contribution is yet to be donated, unable to find NZ donation link